dongyx/hardv/README.md

 =====
 (/*hɑ:rd'vi:*/)

 `hardv` is a CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.

-- The format of input files are easy to parse by both human and other UNIX utilities like `grep`/`cut`/`sed`/`awk`/`perl`/...

-- Metadata is written back to the input file, no hidden secret.

-- Except the review scheduling algorithm and the parser, everything can be customized, with any programming language you prefer.
+- Almost everything can be customized, with any programming language you prefer.
 E.g.: